Swimming & Spa Pools

 Pools are a significant risk to the safety of pre-school age children.
 Young children can drown in as little as 20 seconds.
 Most drowning's are amongst the children of pool owners and their visitors.

 The Building (Pools) Amendment Act 2016 aims to protect young children from the dangers of unfenced pools.
 This law has replaced the Fencing of Swimming Pools Act 1987.

 Although accidental deaths per year from drowning have reduced significantly in the last 30 years since legislation first came into effect, we can reduce this even further by ensuring the steps taken at completion of swimming pool sign-off by Council remain in place during the lifespan of pools and spa pools.

-The new legislation provides additional enforcement tools to territorial authorities to help ensure safety around residential pools is maintained by owners.
+The new legislation provides additional enforcement tools to Territorial Authorities to help ensure safety around residential pools and spa pools is maintained by owners.
 (See also “Will I need to have on-going pool inspections, and what is the cost?”).

 What is classed as a pool?